JuliaReinforcementLearning/ReinforcementLearning.jl/docs/src/tips.md

     All the cells after the `#+ tangle=true` line in `Your_Experment.jl` will be extracted into the `ReinforcementLearningExperiments` package automatically.
 This feature is
     supported by [Weave.jl](https://weavejl.mpastell.com/stable/usage/#tangle).

+## How to enable debug timings for experiment runs?

+Call `RLCore.TimerOutputs.enable_debug_timings(RLCore)` and default timings for hooks, policies and optimization steps will be printed.
+How do I reset the timer?
+Call `RLCore.TimerOutputs.reset_timer!(RLCore.timer)`.
+How do I show the timer results?
+Call `RLCore.timer`.